MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 ```

 Any Q# operation or function that takes an argument of type `Unit` and returns `Unit` can be marked as a unit test via the `@Test("...")` attribute.
 In the previous example, the argument to that attribute, `"QuantumSimulator"`, specifies the target on which the test runs.
 A single test can run on multiple targets.
-For example, add an attribute `@Test("ResourcesEstimator")` before `AllocateQubit`.
+For example, add an attribute `@Test("ToffoliSimulator")` before `AllocateQubit`.

 ```qsharp
 namespace TestProject {